 For each cooperative agreement period, Minnesota will report at least the minimum TPM quota set by the USDA.
-For the FY2020 period (04/01/2020 - 03/31/2021), the quota is two TPMs for each question.
-The USDA plans to administer each of these TPMs.
-As of February 26, 2021, no TPMs have been received by the Board for the FY2020 period.
-Each TPM received will be reported to the USDA using the required reporting method.
-Currently, the required reporting method is the Emergency Management Response System 2 (EMRS2).
+For the FY2024 period (04/01/2023 - 03/31/2024), the quota is two TPMs for each question.
+The USDA administers eight TPMs on October 25, 2023.
+Each TPM received was reported to the USDA using the Emergency Management Response System 2 (EMRS2).
 These test traces, along with any actual traces performed during each cooperative agreement period, will assist in determining Minnesota's ability to efficiently and effectively trace officially identified livestock.